isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2218.md

 ---
-title: Synergix - 3-in-1 ERP Solution (5 Users)
+title: Sage CRM Standard for Sales, Service and Project Management Version v2021 - D. Standard CRM for 15 Named Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2218
 ---

 ### Description

-Synergix Marine & Offshore Solution provides a unique level of integration across all your business units, enabling efficient information sharing for quick management decision making.
-This improves operational reliability and helps company to avoid expensive mistakes and downtime during any phase of project.
+Sage CRM is a customer relationship management solution designed to help small and midsize businesses optimize their customer experience and improve productivity.
+The solution helps users to simplify the work processes such as quotes and orders, progressing leads and converting them to opportunities using sales workflow, shorten work process cycles.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/SynergixTech20200785_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/ComptracSystems20200856_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria